weepy/kaffeine/README.md

 * Progressively enhance Javascript syntax: ensure vanilla Javascript still works as normal

-* Robust - implies syntax should very unambiguous
+* Robust

-* we don't want to have to examine the compiled javascript to determine where we have made an error (either in compilation or in writing kaffeine)
+  - we don't want to have to examine the compiled javascript to determine where we have made an error (either in compilation or in writing kaffeine)
+  - implies syntax should very unambiguous
+  - we don't want to create javascript that's _too_ far from the kaffeine

 * Hackable, modular, extendable and testable